 To ensure internal audit is objective and independent, internal audit does not initiate or approve accounting transactions external to the internal audit department, does not develop and install procedures, and does not prepare records or engage in any activity that would normally be subject to its review.
 Moreover, internal auditors have no authority over, or responsibility for, any of the activities audited.
 Internal audit should not perform any operational duties for the District or its affiliates.
 Internal auditing is not intended to be a replacement for operating management's responsibility to implement and assure the adequacy, effectiveness, and efficiency of internal controls, but rather is an evaluator of those controls.

 The internal audit department reports functionally to the board of trustees and administratively to the superintendent.
-The evaluation of the performance of the internal auditor shall be the responsibility of the superintendent with input from the board of trustees.
+The evaluation of the performance of the Director of Internal Audit shall be the responsibility of the superintendent with input from the board of trustees.

-If the internal auditor needs to meet with the board on an emergency basis, the internal auditor shall request a meeting with the board of trustees through the superintendent or the general counsel.
+If the Director of Internal Audit needs to meet with the board on an emergency basis, the Director of Internal Audit shall request a meeting with the board of trustees through the superintendent or the general counsel.
 If the concern relates to the superintendent, the internal auditor may contact the president of the board of trustees directly.
 The board of trustees may request to meet with the internal auditor at any time it deems necessary.

 Internal auditing is an integral part of the District and functions under the policies established by the superintendent and the board of trustees.
 The internal audit department is authorized to direct a broad, comprehensive program of internal auditing within the District.
 To allow the internal audit function to be discharged in an effective manner, internal auditors have the authority to audit all functions and have unrestricted access to all activities, records, property, and employees relevant to the performance of their work.

 An annual audit plan using appropriate risk-based methodology will be prepared.
-The internal auditor shall provide a monthly status report to the board of trustees and the superintendent.
-A semi-annual status report of the audit plan will also be provided to the board of trustees and the superintendent.
+The Director of Internal Audit shall provide a quarterly status report of the audit plan and other activities of the internal audit function to the board of trustees and the superintendent.

 The internal auditors shall be prudent in the review and handling of all District records and will keep all information acquired during their work confidential.